mstenius/t3pcl2pdf/README.md

 As such, the result is not a replica of the original printouts but at least a link in the chain to export documents in the archaic T3 format to something more accessible.

-The script is the result of iterative experimentation with various sample documents with indispensable analytic help by Claude Opus 4.8 - both in figuring out how to get rid of the strange bold character effects and how to properly embed the fonts in the PCL streams before converting.
+The script is the result of iterative experimentation with various sample documents with indispensable analytic help by Claude Sonnet 4.6 - both in figuring out how to get rid of the strange bold character effects and how to properly embed the fonts in the PCL streams before converting.

 ## Features